Historic Church opens its doors for the first time in 800 years to a contemporary art exhibition confronting the impending climate crisis.

 Commenting on St Marys decision to welcome the exhibition, Vicar Laura Verrall-Kelly added, “while it seems remarkable this prominent church hasn't hosted a contemporary art exhibition before, Eden Bleeds is the perfect and timely response as the church also shows how it can adapt and play more of a socially engaged role.
 The moment we met Chantal and saw the brilliant works, we knew we had to do this.”

-In addition to the exhibition, a suite of events is being organised to open conversation in an art led way between artists, experts, and broader publics.
+In addition to the exhibition, a suite of events was organised to open conversation in an art led way between artists, experts, and broader publics.
 The impetus for this was stated by Professor Brad Evans who is Director of the Centre for the Study of Violence at the University of Bath and a co-lead on the project who added: “Our societies need to find novel and original ways of discussing and education about challenging issues.
 This means rethinking our public spaces and ensuring art plays a central role in those urgent and necessary conversations.
 You don't need to be religious to believe in the spirit of humanity.
 And St Marys have shown what is possible if you also put faith in a project that allows us to reimagine better futures”.

 Visceral Ecologies